This short film from 2014 is even more relevant today than it was then.

 All of which makes us more antifragile — able to use change to become stronger and more valuable.

-How often do you find yourself distracted by news (fake or otherwise) that doesn’t really affect you?
-Do you know what your purpose and values are?
-Are you working to bring what matters most to you alive in an increasingly unpredictable world?
+How often do you find yourself distracted by news (fake or otherwise) that doesn’t affect you directly?
+Do you know your purpose and values?
+Are you working to bring what matters most to you alive, in an increasingly unpredictable world?

 You can sign up to daily posts here.